kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## How to install

-> Please include installation instructions here.
-> Gatsby documentation uses `npm` for installation.
+Gatsby documentation uses `npm` for installation.
 This is the recommended approach for plugins as well.
-> If the plugin is a theme that needs to use `yarn`, please point to [the documentation for switching package managers](/docs/gatsby-cli/#how-to-change-your-default-package-manager-for-your-next-project) in addition to the `yarn`-based instructions.
+This plugin does not need to use `yarn`, if want to use it in you project, see [the documentation for switching package managers](/docs/gatsby-cli/#how-to-change-your-default-package-manager-for-your-next-project).

 1. Install the [@kentico/gatsby-source-kontent](https://www.npmjs.com/package/@kentico/gatsby-source-kontent) NPM package.